niklasfi/radioman/README.md

 ### Runing

-Running feedme-core is pretty simple.
+Running radioman is pretty simple.
 Just pass your config file as a parameter to the main executable

-    bin/feedme-core path/to/your/config
+    bin/radioman path/to/your/config

 ### Registering as a systemd service

 There is a sample systemd service file in the `etc` directory.
 You can adapt it to your needs by changing the `User` and `Group` as well as the path to the binary and config in the `ExecStart` setting.
-Once you are done, copy it to `etc/systemd/system/feedme-core.service` or create a symlink pointing to your local service file in this location.
+Once you are done, copy it to `etc/systemd/system/radioman.service` or create a symlink pointing to your local service file in this location.
 Finally you need to tell systemd to reload its configuration files by executing `sudo systemctl daemon-reload`.

-To start the feedme-core service, call
+To start the radioman service, call

-    sudo systemctl start feedme-core
+    sudo systemctl start radioman

-You can check the status of the feedme-core service with
+You can check the status of the radioman service with

     sudo systemctl status feedme core

-To ensure the feedme-core service is run at startup you need to enable it.
+To ensure the radioman service is run at startup you need to enable it.
 To do so:

-    sudo systemctl enable feedme-core
+    sudo systemctl enable radioman

-If you kept the `StandardOutput` setting in your service file, you can follow feedme-core's logs using
+If you kept the `StandardOutput` setting in your service file, you can follow radioman's logs using

-    sudo journalctl -u feedme-core -f -o cat
+    sudo journalctl -u radioman -f -o cat

 ## Isn't this totally overengineered?